viraj3708/student-management-app/README.md

 - **Result Generation**: Create professional-looking result reports with PDF export functionality.
 - **Multi-language Support**: Available in both English and Marathi.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.
+- **GitHub Pages Deployment**: Successfully configured for deployment to GitHub Pages

 ## Technologies Used